camelboat/VE492_Final_Review/VE492_Final.md

 ### 5. How to control model complexity in linear and logistic regression?

+Use regularization, such as weight decay to modify the training criteria.

+Collect more data.

+Use validation set to train and select hyper parameters.

-Use dimension reduction or feature extraction
+Use dimension reduction or feature extraction.

 ### 6. Using the Least Square as the objective function, we try to find the best set of parameters; what is the statistical justification if the underlying distribution is Gaussian?